-- 4.4.3 Annual Expenses.
-Annual expenses such as feed, fertilizer, labor, machinery, transportation, veterinarian services, and other costs should be obtained from sources which reflect actual local expenses. - 4.4.4 Livestock Budgets.
-Livestock budgets prepared by economists with the IFAS can be used to obtain income information if local producer records are not available.
+4.4.3 Annual Expenses.
+Annual expenses such as feed, fertilizer, labor, machinery, transportation, veterinarian services, and other costs should be obtained from sources which reflect actual local expenses.

+4.4.4 Livestock Budgets.
+Livestock budgets prepared by economists with the University of Florida Institute of Food and Agricultural Sciences (IFAS) can be used to obtain income information if local producer records are not available.
 These budgets reflect income and expense summaries that consider investment and operating costs for machinery and equipment, buildings and fences, water control systems, costs of hay production, fertilizer, interest on livestock investment, pasture renovation and all other practices which are typically included in the operation of a ranch.